floe/surfacestreams/README.md

 Send background-subtracted depth camera video via GStreamer.

 This tool records live video of a flat surface with a depth camera, automatically detects the background plane, subtracts that from the video, and sends the result to a GStreamer pipeline.
 Everything that is part of the background within a configurable distance will turn bright green so it can be used with other GStreamer filters, e.g. using `alpha method=green` and `videomix`.
+Optionally, an arbitrary area in the raw stream can be extracted and rectified before streaming.

+Supported/tested devices:
+  * Intel Realsense D415 (using https://github.com/IntelRealSense/librealsense)
+  * Microsoft Kinect v2 (using https://github.com/floe/libfreenect2/tree/gstreamer)
+  * Generic Video4Linux2 camera (fallback without background subtraction)
+  * TBD: Samsung SUR40

 # random notes
   * UDP ports: